If you want to boost your skills in planning lessons and courses, this is the perfect place to get started.

 This book contains 40 lessons that show how English language teachers working in different environments have included a range of gender topics in their teaching practice.
 All the lessons can be adapted easily to different contexts.

-Click here to read the summary or download the full publication.
+Click here to read the summary or download the full publication

 - Podcast: How can we use the creative arts to teach English?
 (35 minutes)